How to Write a Content Brief for a SaaS Blog (Survey Results + Free Template)

-Context: A client had tasked me to write about CJ Affiliate for their blogging audience.
+A client hired me to write a blog post about CJ Affiliate.

 It was a topic (affiliate marketing) I knew nothing about.